DoctorMcKay/node-steam-user/README.md

 ### autoRelogin

-A boolean which controls whether or not `SteamUser` will automatically reconnect to Steam if disconnected for any reason (except an explicit logoff).
+A boolean which controls whether or not `SteamUser` will automatically reconnect to Steam if disconnected due to Steam going down.

 Defaults to `true`.